MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/gdpr.md

 ---
-title: "Work with data protection and GDPR (Dynamics 365 for Marketing) | Microsoft Docs  "
+title: "Work with data protection and GDPR (Dynamics 365 for Customer Engagement for Marketing) | Microsoft Docs  "
-description: "Protect customer privacy and remain compliant with GDPR regulations with Dynamics 365 for Marketing"
+description: "Protect customer privacy and remain compliant with GDPR regulations with Dynamics 365 for Customer Engagement for Marketing"
 keywords: "GDPR; data protection; privacy" ms.date: 04/01/2018 ms.service: dynamics-365-marketing